 The grapes are hand-picked.
 After pressing, the grapes are fermented in stainless steel with skin contact for 15 days and aged in mid-toasted French oak for 36 months, 50% in new barriques and 50% in 25 hectolitre casks.

-This elegant Barolo has fragrant aromas of delicate florals, tar, sweet cherry and spice.
+Elegant and fragrant with aromas of delicate florals, tar, sweet cherry and spice.
 Immediately approachable with excellent balance and structure.
 Polished tannins and a long, mineral finish.